mttzzz/dk-role-permission-tool/README.md

 ## Usage

-> Model field should be casted as array
+> add meunu in NovaServiceProvider

 ```php
 use Mttzzz\DkRolePermissionTool\DkRolePermissionTool;